@supergrain/silo

 All returned from createDocumentStoreContext<S>(); destructure and re-export from your store module.

-Provider({ config, initial?, onMount?, children })— wrapsconfigincreateDocumentStore()exactly once per mount.
-Optionalinitialseeds documents/query results before the first render; optionalonMountruns synchronously after seeding for imperative setup.useDocument(type, id | null | undefined)→DocumentHandle<T>.null/undefinedid returns an idle handle (useful for conditional fetching —useDocument("user", isLoggedIn ? myId : null)).useDocumentStore()→ store API.
+Provider({ config?, store?, initial?, onMount?, children })— provide exactly one ofconfig(wrapped increateDocumentStore()exactly once per mount) orstore(an existing store instance, adopted as-is — to share one store across multiple React roots or drive it from non-React code); supplying neither, or both, throws.
+Optionalinitialseeds documents/query results before the first render; optionalonMountruns synchronously after seeding for imperative setup.
+Both run regardless of which source supplied the store.useDocument(type, id | null | undefined)→DocumentHandle<T>.null/undefinedid returns an idle handle (useful for conditional fetching —useDocument("user", isLoggedIn ? myId : null)).
+"Idle" isn't a separatestatus: the handle readsstatus: "pending"withisFetching: false(detect it asstatus === "pending" && !isFetchingif you need to).
+There's no"IDLE"status — it folded onto the orthogonalisFetchingaxis.useDocumentStore()→ store API.
 Escape hatch for imperative ops (insertDocument,clearMemory, query methods).useQuery(type, params | null | undefined)→QueryHandle<Result>.
 Same null-handling asuseDocument.- For lists, call

 useDocumentStore().find(type, id)for each id.
 Batching still happens under the hood; the public primitive stays one resource → one handle.